malinowskiagatha/RiskIQ/README.md

 **R-Squared** measures the correlation percentage between the movements of a stock and the market or a benchmark index.
 An R-Squared value of 90% would show high correlation in the movement between the two.
 R-Squared of 50% could be considered to be a low correlation, and an R-Squared of under 50% would mean very little correlation in the movements between the selected stock and benchmark.

 **Standard Deviation** shows how much a return on investment differs from an expected return or an average return.
-(EX: "A 1% change in this would equate to this much change in this)
+A smaller standard deviation shows a less volatile investment.
+This means that returns are not very dispersed equating to lower risk.
+The larger the standard deviation, the more risky an ivestment is.
+A larger standard deviation means that returns are distributed farther from the mean.

 Lastly, the **Sharpe Ratio** compares the possible performance risk of a potential investment compared to a determined risk-free asset.
 The higher the Sharpe Ratio the better.